Bob Fitzsimmons vs. Tom Sharkey

 The match was illegal under city law, but civic and police officials who attended the match along with the public bet heavily in Fitzsimmons' favor.
 Virtually no one agreed with Earp's ruling and Fitzsimmons' managers went to court to prevent Sharkey from obtaining the purse.
 The judge ruled that since the match was illegal the court had no standing, allowing Sharkey to claim the prize.
 After Corbett ended his retirement the next year he was the de facto champion, but he fought Fitzsimmons and lost.

 Earp was pilloried for his decision by the public and popular press, who vilified him and accused him of accepting a payoff to throw the match.
 The story about the fight and Earp's contested decision was reprinted nationwide.
-Earp left San Francisco soon after and when he died in 1929, he was perhaps more well-known for his decision in the title fight than his actions at the O.K.
+Earp left San Francisco soon after and when he died in 1929, he was perhaps more well known for his decision in the title fight than his actions at the O.K.
 Corral gun fight.
-In 1905, Dr. B. Brookes Lee confirmed the fight had been fixed and confessed he had treated Sharkey so it would appear that he had been fouled, although it's unclear if Earp had prior knowledge of the scam.
+In 1905, Dr. B. Brookes Lee confirmed the fight had been fixed and confessed he had treated Sharkey so it would appear that he had been fouled, although it is unclear whether Earp had prior knowledge of the scam.

 Background

 In 1896, James J. Corbett, the first heavyweight champion crowned under the Marquess of Queensberry Rules, hadn't defended his title in three years.
 In November 1895, Corbett gave up the championship to play the role of Ned Cornell, a boxer, in the play A Naval Cadet.
 He lived in San Francisco and promoted his protege, Australian Steve O'Donnell, as the next candidate for the heavyweight title, but he had been knocked out within the first minute by Peter Maher, who in turn was knocked out in the first round by Bob Fitzsimmons.

 At the time of the fight, Sharkey was unbeaten in 24 trips to the ring with 20 knockouts.
-He had already fought Corbett on June 24, 1896 in San Francisco, but the match was ruled a draw after four rounds due to police interference.
+He had already fought Corbett on June 24, 1896, in San Francisco, but the match was ruled a draw after four rounds due to police interference.